abbasrajaei/industrial-waste-co2-mineralization/data/extraction/BOF/README.md

 - Contact time did not have a consistent effect at lower temperatures.
 Increasing the extraction time from 30 to 60 min reduced calcium recovery at room temperature and 60 °C within this dataset.
 - BOF5 produced the lowest calcium recovery: 60.2% at 60 °C and 60 min.
 - High recovery did not produce a pure calcium leachate.
 Under the BOF6 condition, Fe, Mg, Al, Mn, and Cr represented 31.9% of the combined extracted mass of the six reported metals.
 Purification is therefore required before carbonation.
-- The estimated residual-solid compositions are mass-balance calculations, not measured post-extraction XRF data.
-Increases in the reported percentage of relatively insoluble components indicate relative enrichment after mass removal, not formation of additional material.

 ## Files